 Design

 The evaluation used a mixed-methods repeated measures design, where participants provided survey and interview data before and after a 1.5hr session of urban Forest Bathing.
 Through the repeated-measures design participants acted as their own controls, and their baseline and post-intervention data was matched through a participant-generated ID code.
-The researchers did attempt to collect follow-up data at three months but had a low response rate (N=4) and felt that the data could not be considered generalisable.

-Survey and interview data was collected immediately before and after a 1.5hr urban Forest Bathing session (called ParkBathe).
+Survey and interview data was collected immediately before and after a 1.5hr urban Forest bathing session (called ParkBathe).
 Transcripts from interviews were thematically analysed to capture adolescents more in-depth experience of ParkBathe, using this feedback to improve future sessions and make it accessible to a wider audience.

 Participants

 The study was approved by the College of Health, Psychology and Social Care, University of Derby research ethics committee and was performed in accordance with the ethical standards as laid down in the 1964 Declaration of Helsinki.
-The intervention was delivered during the Covid-19 pandemic and aimed to improve mental wellbeing and social connection in adolescents who had been unable to attend school or meet with friends.
-Seventy-seven adolescents registered to attend the session, of these sixty-three adolescents completed baseline surveys, fifty-one completed post-intervention surveys and forty-four adolescents were matched according to their ID code.
-Hence the final sample completing the pre-post assessments was forty-four adolescents (17 females [44%], 19 males [49%], and 3 other or prefer not to say [8%]; Age 13.05 ± 1.65, range 9-17 years).
+The intervention was delivered during the COVID-19 pandemic, and aimed to improve mental wellbeing and social connection in adolescents who had been unable to attend school or meet with friends.
+Adolescents were sampled opportunistically from Scouts groups.
+The authors contacted Scout Leaders local to the intervention site and asked them to invite their Scout groups and obtain parental permissions and consent.
+Scout Leaders attended the sessions with their Scout Groups to provide a sense of safeness through familiarity and also to comply with safeguarding requirements.
+Seventy-seven adolescents were registered by their parents to attend the session, of these sixty-three adolescents completed baseline surveys, fifty-one completed post-intervention surveys and forty-four adolescents were matched according to their ID code.
+Hence after initial loss of complete data following registration (43% loss) the final sample completing the pre-post assessments was forty-four adolescents (17 females [44%], 19 males [49%], and 3 other or prefer not to say [8%]; Age 13.05 ± 1.65, range 9-17 years).
 There were 30 white participants (77%), 4 mixed ethnicity (10%), 3 Asians (8%), and 2 ‘others’ (5%).
 Nineteen adolescents took part in field-based interviews immediately before and after the Parkbathe session.
+The researchers did attempt to collect follow-up data at three months but had a low response rate (N=4) and felt that the data could not be considered generalisable.

 Procedure

-The practitioners approached Scout and Youth group leaders who were local to Crystal Palace Park, London and invited them to book their groups of adolescents onto a ParkBathe session.
-The group leaders distributed the information sheet and consent form via email to the adolescents parents to complete on their child’s behalf.
+The practitioners approached Scout and Youth group leaders who were local to the intervention site of Crystal Palace Park, London, and invited them to book their groups of adolescents onto a ParkBathe session.
+The group leaders distributed the information sheet and consent form via email to the adolescents’ parents to complete on their child’s behalf.
 If adolescents were aged 16-18 years old, they completed their own consent forms.
 On arrival at their session the participants were asked to complete an online or paper-based survey and were interviewed.
-They began the ParkBathe session which comprised a 1.5hr guided walk led by two qualified Forest Bathing guides around an urban park (Crystal Palace Park, London).
+They began the ParkBathe session which comprised a 1.5hr guided walk led by two qualified Forest bathing guides around an urban park (Crystal Palace Park, London).
 If participants did not wish to consent to the evaluation (N=5), they could still engage in ParkBathe.

 Outcome measures